Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Step 4: SPF (Morning Shaves)

 Apply SPF 30+ after moisturizer absorbs.
-Sun exposure is a major reason marks can become more persistent.
+Sun exposure is a major reason marks become more persistent.
+Consider evening shaves to avoid this issue.

 Pro Tip: Evening Shaves

 Consider shaving at night instead of morning.
-This gives skin time to calm down before sun exposure and daily friction.
+This gives skin time to calm before sun exposure and daily friction.
+See the nighttime skincare ritual.

 Results Timeline: Consistent Daily Use